Indiana vs. Ohio State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Indiana Performance Insights

-- The Hoosiers are outscoring opponents by 1.6 points per game with a +22 scoring differential overall.
-They put up 75.9 points per game (163rd in college basketball) and give up 74.3 per contest (261st in college basketball).
+- The Hoosiers outscore opponents by 1.6 points per game (scoring 75.9 points per game to rank 164th in college basketball while giving up 74.3 per contest to rank 261st in college basketball) and have a +22 scoring differential overall.

-- Indiana wins the rebound battle by 2.4 boards on average.
-It records 35.9 rebounds per game, which ranks 211th in college basketball, while its opponents grab 33.5 per contest.
+- The 35.9 rebounds per game Indiana averages rank 211th in college basketball, and are 2.4 more than the 33.5 its opponents grab per contest.

 Ohio State Performance Insights

-- The Buckeyes have a +191 scoring differential, topping opponents by 13.7 points per game.
-They're putting up 79.1 points per game, 83rd in college basketball, and are allowing 65.4 per outing to rank 56th in college basketball.
+- The Buckeyes are outscoring opponents by 13.7 points per game, with a +191 scoring differential overall.
+They put up 79.1 points per game (83rd in college basketball) and give up 65.4 per outing (56th in college basketball).

-- Ohio State comes out on top in the rebound battle by an average of 5.9 boards.
-It grabs 39.4 rebounds per game (68th in college basketball) compared to its opponents' 33.5.
+- Ohio State ranks 68th in college basketball at 39.4 rebounds per game.
+That's 5.9 more than the 33.5 its opponents average.

-- Ohio State has typically won the turnover battle this season, committing 10.8 per game (101st in college basketball) while forcing 11.9 (190th in college basketball).
+- Ohio State wins the turnover battle by 1.1 per game, committing 10.8 (101st in college basketball) while its opponents average 11.9.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.